• Skip to primary navigation

 Instructions

-• Place a heavy bottomed saucepan on low heat, Add the olive oil and then add the chopped garlic.
-Bring it up to medium heat.
+1. Place a heavy-bottomed saucepan on low heat.
+Add the olive oil, followed by the chopped garlic.
+Bring the heat up to medium.

-4 tablespoons extra virgin olive oil, 1 fat clove of garlic
+4 tablespoons extra virgin olive oil, 1 clove garlic

 2 sprigs fresh basil

-• The sauce is ready!
-Mix it in with pasta or as a pizza sauce.
+6. Your sauce is ready!
+Toss it with pasta or use it as a dip.
 Enjoy!

 Video